It has to be financially viable!

 The question if self-employment is financially worthwhile for you, needs to be answered at the very beginning.
 Your starting point is a calculation using the financial planning in the business plan.
 Simply start with your cost of living.
 You are welcome to use our free business plan template!
 The business plan is first and foremost your personal basis for decision-making.
 Only then you start realizing your idea and concrete implementation steps follow.
 The following issues illustrate how important it is to think about the financial implications and entrepreneurial challenges in advance.
 They are very different for self-employed persons compared to employees.

 Self-employed persons must finance their social insurance alone.
 In general, they have to pay the insurance contributions themselves in full, as nobody is paying the employer’s share of the contributions for them.
-Social insurance includes: Health insurance, long-term care insurance, accident insurance, pension insurance and unemployment insurance.
-For statutory health insurance, the contribution for the self-employed is between 200 and 1,000 euros per month.
-For statutory pension insurance, the full contribution for the self-employed is between 100 and 1,400 euros per month, and the full contribution rate is 18.6 percent of the profit earned.

 Self-employed people have no paid leave and no automatic continued payment of wages, no sick pay in the event of illness.
 It is up to you to protect yourself against these lost earnings.
 Include appropriate contributions in your financial plan!
 Take realistic vacation and sick days into account when calculating your hourly rates for your service or the price calculation for your product.